 The aim is to focus reporting more clearly on material information and factors relevant to decision-making, while making the standards easier to understand and apply in practice.

-For Wave 1 companies — formerly within the scope of the NFRD and subject to reporting requirements since the 2024 financial year — and Wave 2 companies — large companies that, as a result of the Omnibus I package, will first have to report in 2028 for the 2027 financial year — the revised ESRS draft provides for extensive relief.
+For Wave 1 companies — formerly within the scope of the NFRD and subject to reporting requirements since the 2024 financial year — and Wave 2 companies — large companies that, as a result of the Omnibus I package, will first have to report in 2028 for the 2027 financial year — the revised ESRS provides for extensive relief.

 | Disclosure | Relief for Wave 1 companies | Relief for Wave 2 companies |